mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/intervals/index.md

     "coldstart_gcp_scatter"
     "Cold and warm latency as a function of interval between two subsequent requests" >}}

-Google stopped keeping idle instances for many hours, as they used to do: only 40% of instances survive 20 minutes of inactivity and only 15% survive one hour.
+Instances are recycled after **15 minutes** of inactivity.
+Google stopped keeping idle instances for many hours, as they used to do.

-The points of cold starts look pretty random.
-Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.

 The following chart estimates the probability of a cold start (Y-axis) by the interval between two subsequent requests (X-axis):

 {{< chart_line
     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

-Don't assume the probabilities on this chart to be precise, but the overall trend should be representative.

 Go back to [Cold Starts in Google Cloud Functions](/serverless/coldstarts/gcp/).